12 Bucket List-Worthy Places in Ventura County

 6. Port Hueneme Beach Park

-Weekend warriors looking for maximum beach time with minimum hassle will appreciate Port Hueneme Beach Park.
+Weekend warriors who want maximum beach time with minimum hassle will love Port Hueneme.
 The impressive 1,250-foot pier extends far into the ocean, providing excellent fishing opportunities without needing a boat.
-Underneath, wave patterns create a surf break that locals treasure for consistency.
+I’ve watched guys pull decent-sized surf perch right off that pier during early morning sessions.

 A serene beachscape with calm waves and blue skies at Port Hueneme Beach Park